 As living indicators of water quality, Appalachian fish have experienced habitat degradation, declining populations, and increasing cases of developmental abnormalities in waters downstream of mountaintop removal sites.

 A 2014 study released by the U.S. Geological Survey demonstrates that fish populations downstream of mountaintop removal mining operations were reduced by two-thirds between 1999 and 2011.
 The authors of the study point to the loss of suitable habitat due to valley fills and mining pollution as an explanation.
 In addition, high selenium concentrations contribute to the increasing scarcity and lower quality of the fish’s prey.

-The devastating impacts of mountaintop removal on other aquatic species on the lower tier of the food chain further threaten the rich biodiversity of Central Appalachia.
-In 2009, Doug Wood, a biologist for West Virginia’s Department of Environmental Protection, expressed concern over evidence that an entire order of mayfly had vanished from streams below valley fills, writing that such a loss is “equivalent to the loss of all primates (including humans) from a given area.”
+The impacts of mountaintop removal on aquatic species on the lower tier of the food chain further threaten the rich biodiversity of Central Appalachia.
+In 2009, Doug Wood, a biologist for W.Va.’s Department of Environmental Protection, expressed concern over evidence that an entire order of mayfly had vanished from streams below valley fills, writing that such a loss is “equivalent to the loss of all primates (including humans) from a given area.”